clearent/ClearentIdtechIOSFramework/README.md

 # IDTech iOS Framework :iphone: :credit_card:

+Hi!
+If you've stumbled across our GitHub and want to know what Clearent can do for you (spoiler alert, we do payments) go [here](https://developer.clearent.com/) to learn more.

 ## Overview (See [Demo](https://github.com/clearent/IDTech_VP3300_Demo) for more details)

 Our iOS Framework works with the IDTech framework allowing you to handle credit card data from an IDTech VIVOpay reader (VP3300).
 The audio jack and bluetooth versions are supported.